-When it comes to cannabis, Quebec is as conservative as they come | CBC News
+Quebec moves cautiously — and reluctantly — on legal cannabis sales | CBC News

 Quebec's approach most clearly contrasts with Ottawa — and most of the country — on the question of home growing.

 The federal government wants to allow people to grow up to four plants at home.
-But the Couillard government is against the idea.
+But the Philippe Couillard government is against the idea.

-The province is one of only three jurisdictions in Canada that hopes to ban home growing.
-Manitoba and Nunavut are the others.
+The province is one of only three jurisdictions in Canada that hope to ban home growing.
+Manitoba and Nunavut are the others, though Nunavut, as well, recently walked back that plan.

-Last week, the Senate introduced an amendment to The Cannabis Act that would let provinces decide whether to allow home growing.
+Last week, the Senate introduced an amendment to the Cannabis Act that would let provinces decide whether to allow home growing.
 But the federal government rejected that change.

 The conflict could lead to a complex legal battle between Quebec and Ottawa.
 The province has made it clear it has no intention of backing down.